qbentil/LetsChat1.0/README.md

 * [Socket.io](https://socket.io/) - Socket.IO enables real-time bidirectional event-based communication.
 It works on every platform, browser or device, focusing equally on reliability and speed.

 * [Algora](https://www.agora.io/en/) - Agora.io is a real-time video and voice platform that enables developers to build high-quality, real-time, and interactive voice and video applications.

+* [WebRTC](https://webrtc.org/) - WebRTC is a free, open project that provides browsers and mobile applications with Real-Time Communications (RTC) capabilities via simple APIs.
+The WebRTC components have been optimized to best serve this purpose.